Stephenkofipoku/Sacred_Pathways_Project_1/README.md

 ## Color Scheme

 The color scheme was carefully selected to reflect the calm and natural environment that suits the theme of meditation, mindfulness and yoga.

+The color scheme used is a mainly white background with natural feel, violet, orange, gray and light blue touch.

+## Typography

+Google Fonts was used for this website.

+Lato for the headings and Oswald for the body text and sans-serif in replacement.